UditSharma04/Reddit_text_polarity_and_sentiment_analyser/README.md

 This software and associated documentation files (the "Software") are proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this Software, via any medium, is strictly prohibited without explicit written permission from the owner.

-For licensing inquiries, please contact: [Your Contact Information]
+For licensing inquiries, please contact: [work.udit04@gmail.com]

 ---